cfpb/aurora/README.md

   - Mesos Master http://127.0.0.1:5050
   - Marathon_scheduler_port: http://127.0.0.1:31000
   - Zookeeper http://127.0.0.1:2181
+## Dev tips
+- vagrant plugin install vagrant-vbguest
+  - so we can skip updating the guest_additions iso
 ## Known issues
 - Too many..
 - You need the have something in .vault_password